1. Home

 This function lies in transmitting signals between the internal parts of a BMS as well as external devices and systems connected to it.
 For example, a BMS can display the battery data on a dashboard or human-machine interface (HMI).
 A charger can be a part of a BMS or a separate device, and it’s crucial to establish a connection between them.
 BMS communications can be wired or wireless.

-Core BMS functionality
+Core BMS functionality.

 BMS Topology